 When you become a member of Crime Stoppers, you become a Board member in the region in which you live.
 A person must be a board member of a local chapter in order to be eligible for positions on the Provincial Executive Board.

 Local Boards normally meet once a month at a location within the chapter boundaries (day/time varies by region) to discuss fundraising initiatives and promotion ideas, and to approve awards to Tipsters recommended by law enforcement.

-To join, all interested persons must complete a membership form and are subject to an extensive criminal records check authorized by a municipal Police Force or RCMP detachment in your jurisdiction.
+To join, all interested persons must complete a membership package and are subject to an extensive criminal records check authorized by a municipal Police Force or RCMP detachment in your jurisdiction.
 Upon successful completion of the records check, the current Board will make a motion on accepting your application.
 Rest assured that having minor infractions, such as a speeding ticket, will not disqualify you for membership with Crime Stoppers.